Courses with Service Learning

 ESFS 350: Water Essentials: Sustainable Use of a Limited Resource

-In this course, you will work closely with POST Science Center (Perugia Officina della Scienza e della Tecnologia) instructors to develop and lead an interactive scientific laboratory and discussion in English for Italian high school students on the water footprint and sustainable practices to reduce water consumption at home.
+In this course, you will work closely with POST Science Center (Perugia Officina della Scienza e della Tecnologia) instructors to develop and lead an interactive scientific laboratory and discussion in English for Italian high school students to explore the water footprint and the long-term sustainability of a watershed.

 Ideal for Majors in: Environmental Studies, Sustainability, Agriculture